SiddhanthNB/duo-orm/docs/index.md

     ---
     SQLAlchemy Core base with Alembic scaffolding included, keeping queries and migrations together.

+- :material-shield-check:{ .lg .middle } **Pydantic built in**

+    ---
+    Pydantic ships by default: validate inputs, pass schemas to create/update, and serialize results to schemas with no extra wiring.

 </div>

 DuoORM is an opinionated yet straightforward ORM: you control when stateful work happens, you get symmetrical sync/async APIs, and you don’t manage drivers.
 Provide driverless URLs and the ORM injects the right sync/async drivers for you.
+Pydantic ships in the box, so request/response schemas plug in directly.

 ## Why DuoORM